 - “Building an Expert’s Standard of Care Testimony on a Solid Foundation,” Trial-Advocacy Seminar: Taking Your Practice to the Next Level, Trial Lawyers Association of Metropolitan Washington, D.C.
 (Oct.
 2010)

 - “Trial Lawyers in Appellate Courts” (with Judge Joseph F. Murphy, Jr., Maryland Court of Appeals), Workhorse Seminar 2010, Maryland Association for Justice & Trial Lawyers Association of Metropolitan Washington, D.C.
 (Jan.
 2010)

 - “ADA Accommodations for Persons with Disabilities in the Courtroom,” Superior Court of the District of Columbia (June 2006)

 - “Suing the D.C.
 Government: Public Duty Doctrine and Immunity,” Trial Lawyers Association of Metropolitan Washington, D.C.
 (April 2005)

 - “Civil Appellate Practice and Procedures: Changes to Meet the Challenges of the Twenty-First Century,” Twenty-Fifth Annual Judicial Conference of the District of Columbia (June 2002)

-If you would like to contact Mr. Fiedler or another Washington, D.C., Maryland or Virginia personal injury attorney, please call us at one of our offices or fill out a contact form.
+If you would like to contact Mr. Fiedler or another attorney please contact us by calling us at one of our offices or fill out a contact form.